gravitational/careers/teams.md

 * Kubernetes
 * Prometheus/Alertmanager/Loki/Grafana

-### Product User Experience
+### Product Growth

+The team is focused on customer acquisition, user experience, usage reporting, billing, and internal customer support tooling.
+They build a frictionless UX while driving prospects to become new enterprise customers.

+In recent
+quarters this team has delivered a new usage reporting platform, the team plan, PQAs, onboarding questionnaire, upgrade to enterprise features, Machine ID UI.

 The team is focused on delivering a great user experience for Cloud users.

 Recent projects:

-* Add support for Upgrade Windows
-* Simplify the Teleport Downloads page
-* User journey tracking
+* Usage-based reporting/user journey tracking
+* New product plans
+* Onboarding questionnaire
+* Product conversions
+* Machine ID UI
+* Usage limits

-### Product Infrastructure
+### Cloud Platform

+The team architects a highly performant and scalable cloud platform that realizes the promise of a SaaS product.
 The team is focused on scalability, security, and analytics of Teleport on our Cloud platform.
+They build multi-cluster Kubernetes controllers that manage tenants, networking services, enhance platform monitoring, and zero-downtime upgrades.

 Recent projects:

+* Migration to EKS
+* Multi-cluster tenant operator
-* Reduce tenant on-boarding time
+* Reduce onboarding time
-* Build reporting and analytics platform

-### Platform Metrics & CI/CD

-The team is focused on release automation, observability, and developer experience.
+* Zero-downtime upgrades
+* New ingress stack

+### Cloud Operations

+The team ensures the cloud platform is reliable and secure while also optimizing the cloud development and deployment experience for all engineers.
+They focus on monitoring, release engineering, service levels, vulnerability management, CI/CD, and developing automation for component upgrades.

 Recent projects:

 * CI/CD with GitHub Actions
-* Develop more sophisticated resource growth alerts
-* Automate manual processes
-* Improve platform monitoring and alerting

-### Platform Infrastructure

-The team is focused on building secure, reliable, and low latency infrastructure for the Cloud platform.

-Recent projects:

-* Reduce connection latency for geo-distributed infrastructure
-* Build next-generation Cloud platform infrastructure
+* Moniting enhancements
+* Security vulnerabilities
-* Update disaster recovery and backups infrastructure
+* Disaster recovery drill
-* Multi-region support for Kubernetes operator
+* AMI migration
+* Regional customer data

 ## Security